rneilson/rnr.js/README.md

 Removes all children from Reactor; will call `cancel(final)` on children if `cancel` is `true`.

 `then(onresolve, onreject)`
 Returns a promise to be resolved or rejected on the next call to `update()` or `error()`, or when a pending thenable (passed to `update()`, or returned from `updatefn` or `errorfn`) is resolved or rejected.
 This promise will be pending until the Reactor's value changes; the current value is not promisified.
-Please note: calling `cancel()` will leave this promise in a pending state.
+Calling `cancel()` will reject this promise with an error.
+Calling `then()` on an already-cancelled Reactor will return an immediately-rejected promise.

 `catch(onreject)`
 Equivalent to `then(undefined, onreject)`.